A r t

 CANADA

-She is an innovative art teacher who inspires young people.
-Many of her students have received art awards and certificates and won art contests.
-Yuni creates instructional programs and lessons that meet individual student needs and group level requirements.
+She is a caring art instructor who inspires young people.
+Many of her students have received art awards and certificates and have won art contests.
+Yuni creates instructional programs and lessons that meet the individual needs of students, school teachers, and group-level requirements.

 Art critic Brian Sherwin commented on The Flow series by artist Yuni Ko, "I admire the philosophy that Yuni Ko has meshed, if you will, into this series.
 The series reflects on her cultural heritage -- while also serving to explore her unique experiences... yet the movement of this series permits viewers to reflect upon their own experiences.
 In that sense, The Flow offers a philosophical and psychological feast for the eyes."